Sara Miller McCune Endowed Internship and Public Service Program

 Taylor MacEwen, SB ACT

-Kendall Mundy, Planned Parenthood California Central Coast
+Kendall Mundy, Planned Parenthood of California Central Coast

 Hazel Naftzger, Santa Barbara Foundation